mkimartinez/python_prepare_for_interview_questions/README.md

 print('-----------')
 print(a)
 ```
-### 22.字符串的操作题目
-全字母短句 PANGRAM 是包含所有英文字母的句子，比如：A QUICK BROWN FOX JUMPS OVER THE LAZY DOG. 定义并实现一个方法 get_missing_letter, 传入一个字符串采纳数，返回参数字符串变成一个 PANGRAM 中所缺失的字符。应该忽略传入字符串参数中的大小写，返回应该都是小写字符并按字母顺序排序（请忽略所有非 ACSII 字符）

-**下面示例是用来解释，双引号不需要考虑:**
+### 22. String operation problems
+Given a string check if it is Pangram or not.
+A pangram is a sentence containing every letter in the English Alphabet.
+Lowercase and Uppercase are considered the same.
+For exmaple, "A QUICK BROWN FOX JUMPS OVER THE LAZY DOG."
+Define and implement a method get_missing_letter, pass in a string and return missing letters of a PANGRAM.
+The case in the input string  should be ignored, and the return string should be all lowercase characters and sorted alphabetically (please ignore all non-ACSII characters)

+**The following example is for explanation, double quotes do not need to be considered:**

-(0)输入: "A quick brown for jumps over the lazy dog"
+(0)Input: "A quick brown for jumps over the lazy dog"

-返回： ""
+Return ： ""

-(1)输入: "A slow yellow fox crawls under the proactive dog"
+(1)Input: "A slow yellow fox crawls under the proactive dog"

-返回: "bjkmqz"
+Return: "bjkmqz"

-(2)输入: "Lions, and tigers, and bears, oh my!"
+(2)Input : "Lions, and tigers, and bears, oh my!"

-返回: "cfjkpquvwxz"
+Return : "cfjkpquvwxz"

-(3)输入: ""
+(3)Input : ""

-返回："abcdefghijklmnopqrstuvwxyz"
+Return ："abcdefghijklmnopqrstuvwxyz"

 ```python
 def get_missing_letter(a):